9838dev/coding/README.md

 3) Search in rotated sorted array(search rotated sorted.py)
 4) Count palindromic substring(count_palindromic_substring.py)
 5) check wheather count of global and local inversion are equal or not(global_local_inversion.py)
+6) count number of occurence of a element in an sorted array(count_occurence.py)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------
 In stack directory..